nikvoronin/Xm4Battery/README.md

 - `WH-1000XM4 Hands-Free AG` - exact name for PnpEntity to get a **BATTERY LEVEL** only.
 - `WH-1000XM4` - exact name for PnpEntity to get a **STATE** of the xm4.

+> Actually, the app utilize templates like `W_-1000XM_` to generalize model of headphones (WH-1000XM3, WF-1000XM4, etc.)

 <!-- omit in toc -->
 ### DEVPKEY_Device_DevNodeStatus